xcore/sw_audio_effects/doc_quickstart/quickstart_long_delay.rst

 Look at the Code
 ++++++++++++++++

 #.
 Examine the application code.
-In xTIMEcomposer, navigate to the ``src`` directory under app_slicekit_long_delay
+In xTIMEcomposer, navigate to the ``src`` directory under app_sliceKIT_long_delay
    and double click on the ``main.xc`` file within it.
 The file will open in the central editor window.
 #.
 Find the ``main.xc`` file and note that main() runs 3 cores (processes) in parallel.
-   These are distributed over the tiles available on the Slicekit Core board.
+   These are distributed over the tiles available on the sliceKIT Core board.
 #.
 Find the app_global.h header.
 At the top are the tile definitions.
-   Note that on the Slicekit Core Board there are only 2 physical tiles 0 and 1.
+   Note that on the sliceKIT Core Board there are only 2 physical tiles 0 and 1.
    Long-Delay is a time critical application.
 It is important that the SDRAM (Memory-slice) is connected to the same tile as the one running the delay functions (dsp_sdram_delay).
 #.
 Find the dsp_sdram_delay.xc file.
 The function ``dsp_sdram_delay()`` controls the DSP processing for the delay.